mietek/pol/README.md

 Actually we need 2 jump pseudo-entries: a conditional jump and an unconditional jump.
 The conditional jump jumps only if the stack is non-zero, and it is a destructive operation (its argument is dropped).

 All right, back to IF.
 At definition time it compiles the conditional jump pseudo-entry, followed by a 0.
 For it doesn't know how far to jump.
 And it places the location of the 0, the unknown address, onto the stack.
 Remember that the stack is currently not in use, because we're defining.
-Later it wil be used by those words we're defining, but at the moment we're free to use it to help in the process.
+Later it will be used by those words we're defining, but at the moment we're free to use it to help in the process.

 Now look at ELSE.
 At definition time it compiles an unconditional jump pseudo-entry followed by 0.
 But then it stores the current value of DP, the next available location, into the location on the stack.
 Thus it provides the distance for the conditional jump generated by IF.
 Actually it must subtract to get a relative address, but the principle is clear.
 In turn it leaves the location of its address on the stack.